A-Z of growing words

 Phosphorus – a nutrient that enhances the performance of many fast-growing plants and crops.

-Plugs - a plug plant is one that has already been grown into a very small plant.
+Plugs or Plug Plants - a plug plant is seed that has already been grown into a very small plant.
 They can give you a head start but will cost more money than seeds.

 Pollen – a powder produced by flowers that carries the equivalent of sperm in animals.
 It can be transferred from one flower to another by animals, insects, wind, or even water.